 If your gas fireplace is venting black smoke into the room, you need to check the position of the logs and the screen and have your fireplace serviced.
 In most cases, black smoke is a sign of a ventilation problem.
-When logs are not aligned properly, they can cause the gas flames to produce smoke and soot.
+When gas logs are not aligned properly, they can cause the gas flames to produce smoke and soot.
 Black smoke is also a sign of problems with your damper, flue or draft.
-The damper may not be open enough, the flue may be blocked and/or the draft flow may be inadequate.
+The fireplace damper may not be open enough, the flue may be blocked and/or the draft flow may be inadequate.
 Contact a technician to have your fireplace serviced.

 Older Gas Fireplaces

 If you have an older gas fireplace or a gas starter that was manufactured prior to 1980, it may not be equipped with an OSD (Oxygen Safety Detection) device.
-An ODS system regulates the flame characteristics so the flame maintains a consistent blue color.
+An OSD system regulates the flame characteristics so the flame maintains a consistent blue color.
 An OSD detector will also shut off the pilot if it senses a problem with the flame.
 Upgrade or retrofit your fireplace, if possible, to include an OSD detector by a licensed fireplace technician.

 Smoke issues can arise more frequently with ventless, or vent-free, fireplaces.
 When a fireplace has no chimney or vent to exhaust the smoke from out of the home to the outdoors, the smoke has nowhere to exhaust itself other than inside your home.
 As a result, ventless fireplaces exhibit ventilation problems more frequently than vented fireplaces that work in conjunction with a chimney system or exterior ventilation pipes.
 When the smoke from a ventless fireplace is black, that often signals a combustion problem.
 Have your fireplace inspected and serviced immediately.